pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

   status = 404
 ```

 Detailed explanation for `netlify.toml` file can be found [here](https://www.netlify.com/docs/netlify-toml-reference/).
-I'll brief above code quickly here, so we understand it correctly.
+I'll quickly explain above code snippet to help understand it correctly.

 - `[[redirect]]`: It is used to define redirect rule for our app, which controls how our pages are routed.
 Rules are defined using various properties like `from`, `to`, `status`.

-- `from`: In our code above, we want to redirect all invalid routes(not defined by us) to 404.html So `from` is used to denote such invalid routes.
+- `from`: In our code above, we want to redirect all invalid routes(not defined by us) to `404.html` So `from` is used to denote such invalid routes.

 - `to`: This is the error page that needs to be shown, it is by default set to `404.html` for status 404.
 We can override it by defining custom `404.html` page.